Silpa Avenue Colony

-Silpa Avenue Colony (Hyderabad) is one of residential location near Hydernagar.
+Silpa Avenue Colony, also Shilpa Avenue Colony, is a sublocality of Hafeezpet, Hyderabad, India, near Hydernagar.
 It is located 20.9 kilometres (12.9 mi) northwest of Hyderabad, is part of GHMC and 100% HUDA approved colony with 226 plots and six parks.
 Transportation is managed by UMTA.

 It has six parks with two parks fully developed, upscale residential apartments and communities with Manjira Drinking Water Pipeline connection available.
 It is developing into a residential colony.
 The colony having all facilities like Shops, Parks, and also located having within 3 km radius Metro Rail, MMTS Rail, Farmers Market, Forum Mall, and Cinema Halls.
 Also the colony is surrounded by Miyapur on one side, Kondapur on another and also Hitech city on one side and Kukatpally on another side.
 It is designated as a "high-rise" zone and the demand for real-estate has skyrocketed.

 About Silpa Avenue Colony

 Languages

 Telugu is the Local Language here.